PASSWD(1) | User Commands | PASSWD(1) |

 Password Changes¶

-After the password has been entered, password aging information is checked to see if the user is permitted to change the password at this time.
+After the password has been entered, password aging information is checked to determine if the user is permitted to change the password at this time.
 If not, passwd refuses to change the password and exits.

 Hints for user passwords¶

 Compromises in password security normally result from careless password selection or handling.
-For this reason, you should not select a password which appears in a dictionary or which must be written down.
+For this reason, you should not select a password which appears in a dictionary or one that must be written down.
 The password should also not be a proper name, your license number, birth date, or street address.
 Any of these may be used as guesses to violate system security.

 As a general guideline, passwords should be long and random.
 It's fine to use simple character sets, such as passwords consisting only of lowercase letters, if that helps memorizing longer passwords.
 For a password consisting only of lowercase English letters randomly chosen, and a length of 32, there are 26^32 (approximately 2^150) different possible combinations.
 Being an exponential equation, it's apparent that the exponent (the length) is more important than the base (the size of the character set).

-You can find advice on how to choose a strong password on http://en.wikipedia.org/wiki/Password_strength
+You can find advice on how to choose a strong password on https://en.wikipedia.org/wiki/Password_strength

 OPTIONS¶